Mase3206/nextcloud-scim-connector/README.md

         - [x] Receiver
         - [ ] NCUser to/from ScimUser conversion
         - [ ] NCApi calls, both UserAPI and GroupAPI
-    - [x] Nextcloud test environment — uses a customized container based on [ghcr.io/juliusknorr/nextcloud-dev-php81](ghcr.io/juliusknorr/nextcloud-dev-php81:latest)
-        - Will need to target a specific version of Nextcloud for testing with oidc_user, as it doesn't support untagged versions (i.e. pulling directly from the Git repo's main/master branch)
-    - [x] GitHub Action

 > [!NOTE]
 > See issues for more to-dos.
 The ones here in this list are essentially in the backlog of my backlog.